tobiasvanderwerff/flash-attention/README.md

 # Flash Attention

-An implementation of flash attention, for learning purposes.
+An implementation of flash attention in CUDA C++, for learning purposes.

 ## Setup